malekcellier/malekcellier/README.md

 I'm Malek, a Senior Software Engineer with experience in Telecoms and a passion for programming.

-- I have worked for companies like Nokia, Ericsson, Huawei designing and implementing algorithms to improve Radio Resource Management (RRM)
+- **Background:** I have worked for companies like Nokia, Ericsson, Huawei designing and implementing algorithms to improve Radio Resource Management (RRM)
-- I have specialized in building and using simulation tools and platforms in Python, C++, OpenGL
+- **Interests:** I have specialized in building and using simulation tools and platforms in Python, C++, OpenGL.
+I have built simualtion engines, OpenGL renderer
+- **DevOps:** I have helped teams migrate to using git, GitLab, and Docker hence reaping the benefits of the DevOps philosophy
-- If you want to get in touch, contact me here or through [LinkedIn](https://www.linkedin.com/in/malekcellier)
+- **Contact:** If you want to get in touch, contact me here or through [LinkedIn](https://www.linkedin.com/in/malekcellier)

 Cheers!